 Seniors enrolled at institutions other than MSU who meet the requirements outlined above may petition Graduate Admissions for early admission.
 However, an official transcript with a bachelor’s degree posted will be required prior to registration.

-Accelerated Graduated Program Admission and Registration
+Accelerated Graduate Program Admission and Registration

 The Accelerated Graduate Program allows exceptional undergraduate students at Murray State the opportunity to complete the requirements for both their bachelor’s and master’s degrees at an accelerated pace – typically with just one additional year.
 Applicants to this program must meet the following criteria: